Facilitating Valuable Introductions

 After creating an account in Symplicity, our career and professional development database, you can post job openings, free of charge, for as long as the position remains open.

-We are happy to help you reach students or student organizations of interest to you in your recruiting, within our privacy limitations.
-Email firstname.lastname@example.org or call us at 651-290-6326 to have us share information about your event or opportunity with the appropriate students.
+We are happy to help you reach students or student organizations that may be interested in the event, within our privacy limitations.
+Email firstname.lastname@example.org or call us at 651-290-6326 if you would like us to share information about your event or opportunity with students.

 Sponsor an existing event on campus